What is biomass?

-- Biomass has been around since the beginning of time when man burned wood for heating and cooking.
+- Biomass has been around since the beginning of human civilization when people burned wood for heating and cooking.

 - Wood was the biggest energy provider in the world in the 1800’s.

-- Garbage can be burned to generate energy as well.
-This not only makes use of trash for energy, but reduces the amount of trash that goes into landfills.
+- Rubbish can be burned to generate energy as well.
+This not only makes use of waste for energy, but reduces the amount that goes into landfills.
 This process is called Waste-to-Energy.

 - Farmers create energy from animal manure using tanks called digesters.
 The digesters produce biogas, which can be used to generate electricity.